 Hawaii Volcanoes National Park

 The most popular helicopter tours on the Big Island depart from Hilo and include a trip over of the volcano.
-This provides a once in a lifetime experience of seeing the active lava flow from above.
+This provides a once-in-a-lifetime experience of seeing the active lava flow from above.
 You’ll be in awe the whole time, trust me.
-And it doesn’t end there–before circling back towards Hilo, the tour continues by taking you over the rich rainforest to see the waterfalls.

 If you’re active and looking for some action and adventure, nothing beats seeing the lava flow up close and personal.
-If this appeals you, I’d recommend going on a guided lava hike with an expert that knows the terrain to ensure your safety from the active lava flow.
+If this appeals to you (because it’s definitely not for everybody), I’d recommend going on a guided lava hike with an expert that knows the terrain to ensure your safety from the active lava flow.

 Hilo Farmers Market

 If you’re in Hilo on a Wednesday or Saturday, you’ve got to carve out some time to check out this spectacular outdoor market with over 200 local farmers and vendors.

 While the farmers market is open seven days a week, the big market days take place on Wednesdays and Saturdays.
 Expect food, produce, handicrafts, clothing, and a lot more goodness!

 Aside from being the home of the epic Hilo Farmer’s Market, Downtown Hilo is charming and full of lovely shops, restaurants, and galleries.

 After getting a meal in (which you absolutely must do), you can head to the Lyman Museum and Mission House, a historic site that offers a glimpse into the lives of the early missionaries who settled in Hilo.